GoC-Spending/Gov-wide-Chart-of-Accounts/7-2-eng.pdf.md

 Pers Pay Equity Allowance Adjustment - Pensionable Pers Pay Equity Allowance Adjustment - Non-pensionable

-0123Civilian pay equity - Interest
+0123 	Civilian pay equity - Interest
 This object will include all expenditures charged to the following pay entitlement
 code:
-246Pay Equity Interest
+246 	Pay Equity Interest

-0125Civilian isolated posts allowance
+0125 	Civilian isolated posts allowance
 Remuneration paid as an allowance to civilian personnel for being employed in an isolated location.
 Such payment is made in accordance with the Isolated Posts Directive, a collective bargaining agreement, or the Terms and Conditions of Employment.
-Page 52of 55
+Page 52 	of 55

 Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

 This object will include all expenditures charged to the following pay entitlement
 codes:
-046Shelter Cost Differential
+046 	Shelter Cost Differential
-057Specified Location Allowance
+057 	Specified Location Allowance
-101Living Cost Differential
+101 	Living Cost Differential
-102Fuel and Utilities Differential
+102 	Fuel and Utilities Differential
-128Northern Allowance - Judges 1
+128 	Northern Allowance - Judges 1
-282Vacation Travel Assistance Payment
+282 	Vacation Travel Assistance Payment
-297Environment Allowance
+297 	Environment Allowance
-1F 4Commuting Assistance
+1 	F 4 	Commuting Assistance

-0126Other civilian allowances and benefits (specify) Remuneration paid to civilian personnel as an allowance or benefit in accordance with a collective bargaining agreement or the Terms and Conditions of Employment, which does not pertain to allowances specified in other objects.
+0126 	Other civilian allowances and benefits (specify) Remuneration paid to civilian personnel as an allowance or benefit in accordance with a collective bargaining agreement or the Terms and Conditions of Employment, which does not pertain to allowances specified in other objects.
 This object will include all expenditures charged to the following pay entitlement
 codes:
-068Canadian Grain Commission Differential 077Educational Leave Allowance
+068 	Canadian Grain Commission Differential
+077 	Educational Leave Allowance
-144Equalization Adjustment Allowance
+144 	Equalization Adjustment Allowance
-146Maternity Allowance
+146 	Maternity Allowance
-148Employment Insurance SUB Plan
+148 	Employment Insurance SUB Plan
-188Retention Allowance
+188 	Retention Allowance
-216Salary Relativity - Pensionable 1
+216 	Salary Relativity - Pensionable 1
-217Salary Relativity - Non-pensionable 1
+217 	Salary Relativity - Non-pensionable 1
-218Equalization Adjustment - Pensionable
+218 	Equalization Adjustment - Pensionable
-219Equalization Adjustment - Retroactive - Non-pensionable
+219 	Equalization Adjustment - Retroactive - Non-pensionable
-227Terminable Retention Allowance
+227 	Terminable Retention Allowance
-229Monthly Terminable Allowance or Chief Financial Officer Transitional Allowance
+229 	Monthly Terminable Allowance or Chief Financial Officer Transitional Allowance
-234Aviation Aircrew Allowance
+234 	Aviation Aircrew Allowance
-244Maternity Allowance - Ongoing
+244 	Maternity Allowance - Ongoing
-251Recruitment and Retention Allowance
+251 	Recruitment and Retention Allowance
-288Salary Relativity Adjustments 1
+288 	Salary Relativity Adjustments 1
-299Equalization Adjustment Overtime
+299 	Equalization Adjustment Overtime
-344Equal Adjustment Balance
+344 	Equal Adjustment Balance
-395Special Tax Exemption (Federal)
+395 	Special Tax Exemption (Federal)
-396Federal Tax Exemption (Quebec)
+396 	Federal Tax Exemption (Quebec)
-1H 4Correctional Officer Allowance
+1 	H 4 	Correctional Officer Allowance
-1H 5EG Lab/X-ray Technologist Annual Allowance
+1 	H 5 	EG Lab/X-ray Technologist Annual Allowance
-1H 6EG Annual Allowance
+1 	H 6 	EG Annual Allowance

-0182Supplementary employee benefits
+0182 	Supplementary employee benefits
 Amounts paid as supplementary benefits, for items such as lodgings and free food.
 It includes the provincial health remuneration supplement paid to employees resident in certain provinces as the employer's portion of payments to provincial hospital and medical plans.
-This object will include all expenditures charged to the following pay entitlement Page 53of 55
+This object will include all expenditures charged to the following pay entitlement Page 53 	of 55

 Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)

 code:
-170Medicare Remunerations Supplements - British Columbia
+170 	Medicare Remunerations Supplements - British Columbia

-0186Other supplementary personnel costs
+0186 	Other supplementary personnel costs
-Any other amounts paid as supplementary personnel costs that are not included in economic objects 0151to 0155, such as incentive bonus, exempt staff costs, housing subsidy, employee parking reimbursement, etc.
+Any other amounts paid as supplementary personnel costs that are not included in economic objects 0151 	to 0155, such as incentive bonus, exempt staff costs, housing subsidy, employee parking reimbursement, etc.
 This object will include all amounts charged to the following pay entitlement
 codes:
-061
-248
-281
-285
-295
-296
-322
-466

-Premium Pay
+061	Premium Pay
-Housing Benefit
+248	Housing Benefit
-Reimbursement for Parking
+281	Reimbursement for Parking
-Housing Differential Assistance 1
+285	Housing Differential Assistance 1
-Transition Support Allowance
+295	Transition Support Allowance
-Transportation Subsidy
+296	Transportation Subsidy
-Awards and Rewards
+322	Awards and Rewards
-Survivor Benefit
+466	Survivor Benefit

-0445Tuition fees for courses where employees take training on their own time
+0445 	Tuition fees for courses where employees take training on their own time

 This object will include expenditures charged to the following pay entitlement
 codes:
-090Education
+090 	Education
-239Reimbursement of Tuition Fees and Books
+239 	Reimbursement of Tuition Fees and Books

-0447Tuition fees and costs of attending courses not elsewhere specified (specify)
-This object will include expenditures charged to the following pay entitlement code.
+0447 	Tuition fees and costs of attending courses not elsewhere specified (specify) This object will include expenditures charged to the following pay entitlement code.
-090Education
+090 	Education
-239Reimbursement of Tuition Fees and Books
+239 	Reimbursement of Tuition Fees and Books

-0451Other health services not elsewhere specified
-This object will include expenditures charged to the following pay entitlement code.
+0451 	Other health services not elsewhere specified This object will include expenditures charged to the following pay entitlement code.
-1G 3WFA Financial Counseling
+1 	G 3 	WFA Financial Counseling

-0821Membership fees
+0821 	Membership fees

-This object will include all expenditures charged to the following pay entitlement codes:034Membership Fees
+This object will include all expenditures charged to the following pay entitlement
-Page 54of 55

-Government-wide Chart of Accounts - Chapter 7- Object codes - Summary - (FY 2015-2016)
+codes:
-034Membership Fees
+034 	Membership Fees
 240 	Reimbursement of Seminars and Membership

 5049 	Other adjustments to advances

 All other transactions that pertain to advances, which could include: (i) other acquisitions of advances, i.e. advances acquired for consideration other than cash or other assets; (ii) other settlements of advances, i.e. advances settled for consideration other than cash or other assets.

 5399 	Net increase or decrease in accounts receivable This object includes the following pay entitlement codes:
-1H 1Transition Payment 2014
+1 	H 1 	Transition Payment 2014
-1H 3Transition Payment retaken on strength (RE-TOS)
+1 	H 3 	Transition Payment retaken on strength (RE-TOS)

-6037Return of contributions from Public Service Superannuation Act
+6037 	Return of contributions from Public Service Superannuation Act

 This object will include all expenditures charged to the following pay entitlement
 codes:
-286Public Service Superannuation Act (PSSA) 2Fund Return of Contributions (ROC)
+286 	Public Service Superannuation Act (PSSA) 2 	Fund Return of Contributions (ROC) 287 	PSSA 2 	Fund ROC Interest
-287PSSA 2Fund ROC Interest
-293Retirement Compensation Arrangement (RCA) 2ROC
+293 	Retirement Compensation Arrangement (RCA) 2 	ROC 294 	RCA 2 	ROC Interest
-294RCA 2ROC In te re s t

 Footnotes
-1
-Entitlement codes relate to entities for which Treasury Board does not represent the employer.
+1 Entitlement codes relate to entities for which Treasury Board does not represent the employer.